python/devguide/committing.rst

 * Has ``Misc/ACKS`` been updated?
 * Has ``configure`` been regenerated, if necessary?
 * Has ``pyconfig.h.in`` been regenerated, if necessary?
-* Has the test suite been run?
-* Are there any reference leaks?

 Note that the automated patch check can't actually *answer* all of these questions, and even if it could, it still wouldn't know whether or not